 Medical, premedical, and public health students who are interested in topics related to health disparities, public health, and addressing the underlying causes of inequalities in health are encouraged to apply.
 Each Health Equity Scholar must be a member of AMSA at the start of the program.
 Information about registration and membership is available here.

 In order for a participant to effective learn and apply the skills presented in this program, it is crucial that each participant is present for all aspects of the program.

-The expectation is that each participant will complete all the mandatory assigned readings before the session, participate in an hour to hour and a half long group book discussions, and attend all the webinars.
+The expectation is that each participant will complete all the mandatory assigned readings before the session, participate in an hour to hour and a half long group topic discussions, and attend all the webinars.
 In total, we expect that each month will require approximately 4 hours of webinar time plus outside preparation time.
-Participants will also be expected to come up with some sort of project related to health equity (more details to come).
-Participants are encouraged to attend the AMSA National Conference in March 2013 for a program graduation (and also for the conference!), but this is not an absolute requirement to participate in the program.
+Participants will also be expected to design and implement a project related to health equity).
+Participants are encouraged to attend the AMSA National Conference in for a program graduation, but attendance at Convention is not mandatory to participate in the program.